Back Herniated Disc Diagnosis & Treatment

 In general, the disc herniation is noted as contained – the nucleus within the contents of the annulus (jelly inside of doughnut) or non-contained – the nucleus outside the contents of the annulus (jelly outside the doughnut).

-The above illustrates types of herniated disc.
+The above illustrates types of back herniated disc.
 You may agree or disagree and, in general, you are right either way.
 Again, it depends on the source used.
 Some consider a herniation to be a specific type of disc displacement.
 So, there is no uniform description of disc herniation that is used by everyone.
 Additionally, the symptoms vary; there may be a disc bulge with no pain and there may be a disc bulge that produces a lot of pain.
 Smaller, painful disc herniations may be more difficult to treat than larger, extruded herniations.
 In general, a finding on MRI called Modic changes are associate with back pain.
-Specifically, Modic Type 1 changes are associated with a poorly healing disc herniation and are, in some cases, indicative of a bacterial infection, which have responded to antibiotics for relief of back pain.
+Specifically, Modic Type 1 changes are associated with a poorly healing back herniated disc and are, in some cases, indicative of a bacterial infection, which have responded to antibiotics for relief of back pain.

 Internal Disc Disruption